The wellbeing value of arts and culture interventions

 This work looks at the wellbeing value of place-based arts and culture interventions.
-Alongside a technical report, a series of resources will be produced for policy and practitioner audiences.

 In 2017, Coventry was awarded the status of UK City of Culture 2021.
 Since then, the University of Warwick and Coventry University have led the evaluation of the large-scale cultural event, developing an innovative approach to understand its impact on the economic and social wellbeing of diverse neighbourhoods, towns and cities.